cometbft/cometbft/docs/architecture/adr-082-e2e-abci++.md

 - Takes the output of all nodes in the testnet from the moment we launched the testnet until the function is called.
 It uses the `docker-compose logs` command.
 - Parses the logs line by line and extracts the node name and the  `abci.Request`, if one exists.
 The node name is extracted manually and `abci.Request` is received by forwarding each line to the `app.GetABCIRequestFromString(req)` method.
 - Returns the map where the key is the node name, and the value is the list of all `abci.Request` logged on that node.
-We can now use the list of `abci.Request` to refer to ABCI++ requests of any type, which is why we logged them in the previously described way.
+We can now use `[]*abci.Request` to store ABCI++ requests of any type, which is why we logged them in the previously described way.